 Reasons Why Your Furnace Is Blinking Red

 A furnace has many components, which means it has many parts that can get defective.
 One such part is the furnace light.
 A furnace light should be red, solid amber, or yellow.
-It means that the furnace is healthy and is functioning correctly.
+It means that the furnace is healthy and functioning correctly.
 But if the furnace light is blinking, there may be some hidden problem with the system.

 Reasons For A Blinking Light